zainab-ali/aquascape/docs/combining/append.md

 ## Behaviour

 The `append` operator constructs a resulting stream from a left and right input stream, by pulling on the left until it is done, then pulling on the right.
-It is analagous to appending lists with the `++` list concatenation operator.
+It is analogous to appending lists with the `++` list concatenation operator.

 In following example a stream of `a` and `b` characters is appended to a stream of `x` and `y`.